-Driving the tool into a hard material for a long period of time generates an intense heat, indicated by a blue tone just above the point.
-This will soften the steel and cause the point to fold over or mushroom the end of the tool.
+Driving the tool into hard material for a long period of time generates intense heat, indicated by a blue tone just above the point.
+This heat will soften the steel and cause the point to fold over, or mushroom, the end of the bit.
 Avoid hammering in one location for too long.
 If material does not break after a short period (approximately 15 to 20 seconds), reposition the tool.